MZandtheRaspberryPi/digital_compass/README.md

 ### Software
-On the software side I wanted the project to be modular and I wanted to use C++ primarily.
-I seperated the project broadly into 3 components:
+On the software side I seperated the project broadly into 3 components:
 * publishing the measurements from the sensor
 * estimating orientation from the measurements
 * visualizing the orientation

+Design considerations:
+* modular.
+* shared libraries for websockets and message serialization.
+* mainly c++.
+* for matrix operations compile time checking of dimensions.
+* only recreate the wheel for the filter algorithm, for the rest use libraries.
+* for filter algorithm, make it possible to try different system models (expanding state matrix to estimate position for example) as well as different filter algorithms (UKF, particle filter, for example).
+Enter templates.

-To help keep things modular I used docker where each of the above components ran in a docker container.
+To help keep things modular I used docker where each of the 3 components ran in a docker container.
 They talked to each other through websockets and messages serialized using Google's protobuffer.
 I used mainly CMake as a build system.

 You can run the package by navigating to the software sub directory and using docker compose to launch the compass.